MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

 # Explore PostgreSQL with client tools

 In this exercise you will download and install psql and Azure Data studio.
-If you already have Azure Data Studio installed on your machine you can jump ahead to Connect to Azure Database for PostrgreSQL flexible server.
+If you already have Azure Data Studio installed on your machine you can jump ahead to Connect to Azure Database for PostgreSQL flexible server.

 ## Before you start

-> [!IMPORTANT]
-> You need your own Azure subscription to complete this exercise.
+You need your own Azure subscription to complete this exercise.
 If you do not have an Azure subscription, you can create an [Azure free trial](https://azure.microsoft.com/free).

 ## Create the exercise environment